jaredpetersen/ghostlab42reboot/documentation/developer/general.md

 The I2C command stream consists of the device address, followed by the register index, followed by the data to be written to that register.
 Subsequent bytes will be written to the next register index.

 ## Electrical Connections
-Included wires for this demo board are poorly color coded, but here they are:
+Included wires for the board are poorly color-coded, but are the following:
 * Power
   * Yellow -> 5V
   * White  -> GND